Skip to navigation Skip to content

 The following information about work capacity applies to customers receiving a payment with mutual obligation requirements, such as Jobseeker Payment.
 It does not apply to DSP customers.

-A customer is assessed as having a Temporary Reduced Work Capacity (TRWC) if they have been assessed by an assessor as being temporarily unable to work for at least 30 hours per week because of a medical condition.
+A customer has Temporary Reduced Work Capacity (TRWC) if they have been assessed by an assessor as being temporarily unable to work for at least 30 hours per week because of a medical condition.

-A Partial Capacity to Work (PCW) is decided based on verified medical conditions likely to persist for more than 2 years.
-The customer is assessed as having a PCW if 'baseline work capacity' and 'with intervention' work capacity are assessed to be less than 30 hours per week.
-Assessors select a bandwidth(s) for 'baseline' and 'with intervention' work capacity from the following bandwidths:
+A Partial Capacity to Work (PCW) decision is based on verified medical conditions that are likely to persist for more than 2 years.
+The customer has PCW if baseline work capacity and with intervention work capacity are assessed to be less than 30 hours per week.
+Assessors select a bandwidth(s) for baseline and with intervention work capacity from the following bandwidths:

 • 0-7 hour per week